Jay McDonagh

-Jay McDonagh (born February 7, 1973) is a former American football quarterback who played four seasons in the Arena Football League with the Buffalo Destroyers, New Jersey/Las Vegas Gladiators and Columbus Destroyers.
+Jay McDonagh (born February 7, 1973) is an American former professional football quarterback who played four seasons in the Arena Football League (AFL) with the Buffalo Destroyers, New Jersey/Las Vegas Gladiators and Columbus Destroyers.
 He played college football at Western Michigan University.
-He was also a member of the Bologna Phoenix, Green Bay Bombers, Madison Mad Dogs, Quad City Steamwheelers, Colorado Crush and Bologna Warriors.
+He was also a member of the Bologna Phoenix and Bologna Warriors of the Italian Football League, Green Bay Bombers, Madison Mad Dogs, Quad City Steamwheelers, Colorado Crush.

-Early years and college career
+Early life and college

 McDonagh attended Gordon Technical High School in Chicago, Illinois.

 McDonagh played college football for the Western Michigan Broncos.
 He was a two-time All-Conference selection at Western Michigan and three-time team MVP.
 He earned All-Mid-American Conference second team honors in 1995.
 McDonagh recorded career totals of 529 completions for 892 attempts, 6,148 yards and 45 touchdowns.